py-why/dowhy/CONTRIBUTING.md

 ## Contributing Guide

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
-Contributions of any kind welcome!
+This Project welcomes contributions, suggestions, and feedback.
+All contributions, suggestions, and feedback you submitted are accepted under the [Project's license](./LICENSE.md).
+You represent that if you do not own copyright in the code that you have the authority to submit it under the [Project's license](./LICENSE.md).
+All feedback, suggestions, or contributions are not confidential.

 There are multiple ways to contribute to DoWhy.

 You can help us make DoWhy better,
 * Adding a Jupyter notebook that describes the use of DoWhy for solving causal problems